Julian/lean.nvim/README.rst

 * If `telescope.nvim <https://github.com/nvim-telescope/telescope.nvim>`__ is present a ``:Telescope loogle`` command is available as a frontend for the `Loogle <https://loogle.lean-lang.org>`_ JSON API.

+* If `satellite.nvim <https://github.com/lewis6991/satellite.nvim>`__ is present an extension is registered for showing progress information for the whole document.
+  Otherwise, we show progress information in the sign column.

 Configuration & Usage
 ---------------------